 Is a Blue Rose a flower of love?

 The blue rose has associations with romance and love.
-It can be used to send a message of a very special, deep, and rare connection.
+It can send a message of an extraordinary, deep, and rare connection.

 What do Blue Roses mean in a relationship?

 Blue roses stand for rarity and elegance.
-They can be used to send a message of rare love and that your loved one is your dream come true.
+They can send a message of rare love and that your loved one is your dream come true.

 How long do Blue Rose flowers last?